carverdo/dcleaner/README.md

 ## Non-directory Files
- *config.py and variants* primarily For DB setting;
+ *config.py and variants*
+  primarily for DB setting;

   don't forget to input the local database via the environment vars;
   look to `config_vars`

 *app/init* and *run.py*
 ` __init__` for app and db creation; and